Build a Private Cloud

 After the Citrix upgrades, this power user continued to have problems with Excel slowness.
 Our engineer looked at the Excel spreadsheet & determined that the spreadsheet was so large & complex, that every time she added data, it was calculating the entire spreadsheet.
 It was switched to calculate manually only.

-For a disaster recovery/business continuity solution, we replicated their servers to a Cloud-based solution for $4,000/year;
+For a disaster recovery/business continuity solution, we replicate their servers to a Cloud-based solution for $4,000/year;

 Their 44 virtual machines are monitored, for a one time configuration fee, with a Nagios solution that is constantly tuned & upgraded for additional monitoring points.